Aidan123abc/Green-Connect/README.md

 - Discussion --> Reddit-style discussions about local community issues where other members can interact and add to the post.
 Examples include "Storm water overflow?
 Is anyone else noticing this?" or a "Does anyone have experience with gardening in ____"
 - Campaign --> Change.org style sheets where users can add their signature to a movement, localizing support for important issues

+The goal of the app is to create a singular platform for environmental problems to be discussed and solved, and I hope one day to launch it to help people feel less alone when dealing with big environmental injustices and issues.

 ## Tech Stack
 This app uses a Next JS app directory model